 Remember, never click on unsolicited links.
 Never disclose personal information on cold calls.
 Don’t be pressured into doing something.
 If it’s a real call, email or text, you can contact the provider themselves and they will assist you.

 If you ever think you’ve been the victim of fraud – whether you’ve given your details over the phone or clicked a dodgy link in a text or email and shared sensitive info – don’t panic.
 Here are some things you can do:

 - Get in touch with your bank if you think you might have given out any financial info – they’ll try to recover any money you’ve lost.
 You can call 159 to connect directly to most UK banks

 - Forward fraudulent texts to us at 7726 and emails to email@example.com and we’ll look into them (it won’t cost you anything)

 - Ring Action Fraud (the UK’s national reporting centre for fraud and cybercrime) on 0300 123 2040 or use their online reporting tool at reporting.actionfraud.police.uk/reporting

 - Call us on 150 from your Virgin Mobile phone or 0345 454 1111* from any other phone if you think somebody’s taken out a contract with us using your details

-We’ve recently signed up to a new service designed to stop scammers in their tracks, called 159.
+We are signed up to a service designed to stop scammers in their tracks, called 159.
 It has been set up by banks and telephone companies in an effort to fight fraud, working in the same way as the non-emergency 101 number you might use to contact the police.